The School for Scandal at the Park Theatre

 This play has everything you could want from a Sheridan comedy.
 The cast is smooth and cohesive, delivering confidently outrageous slapstick with excellently clever timing.
 The absolute outrageousness will have even the most serious audience members laughing until the very end.

-The School for Scandal is on at Park Theatre until 7th July 2013.
-For further information or to book visit here.
+The School for Scandal is at the Park Theatre until 7th July 2013.
+For further information or to book visit the theatre’s website here.